A Hospice Chaplain's Field Guide to Caregiving

 What you can expect: micro-videos

-Resilience is like a shower... daily practice is optimum.
+Resilience is like a shower...
+Daily practice is good

 Picture